veg/phylotree.js/README.md

 ## Examples

-With `phylotree.js`, it is possible to interface phylogenetic trees with a variety of other visualizations to produce custom, interactive visualizations of phylogenetic data.
+With `phylotree.js`, it is possible to interface phylogenetic trees with a variety of other software to produce custom, interactive visualizations of phylogenetic data.
 A simple example entails a small tree that interacts with a D3.js bar chart:

 ![Alt Text](images/bar.gif)

 while a complex example involves a large tree that interacts with a structural viewer:

 ![Alt Text](images/structure.gif)

 ### Gallery